jpotts/alfresco-developer-series/content/content-tutorial-share/readme.md

 to `/opt/alfresco/4.2e-installer/amps_share`, then run `bin/apply_amps.sh`.

 Alternatively, you can run:
-`mvn integration-test -Pamp-to-war -Djetty.port=8081`
+`mvn integration-test -Pamp-to-war`

-Which will start Alfresco Share on an embedded Jetty server with the AMP deployed to a WAR.
+Which will start Alfresco Share on an embedded Tomcat server with the AMP deployed to a WAR.
 If you want to change the version of the Alfresco WAR, edit the pom.xml file.